Minneapolis Ward 6 candidates at odds over policing, division of power in City Hall

-Voters in the Minneapolis City Council Sixth Ward, home to the Twin Cities' largest East African community, will choose between two Somali-born Democrats: a first-term incumbent and a longtime community activist with sharply contrasting views on policing and division of power in City Hall.
+Minneapolis voters in the City Council's Sixth Ward, home to the Twin Cities' largest East African community, will choose between two Somali-born Democrats: a first-term incumbent and a longtime community activist, with contrasting views on policing and the division of power in City Hall.

 Council Member Jamal Osman got a crash course in local government when he joined the council last year during one of its most trying times in the city's history.
 He found himself under intense public scrutiny over his stance on public safety following the police killing of George Floyd.